“value matters but perceptions matter more”

 There is a lot written on value in sales.
 As sales and business professionals it’s one of the first concepts we hear about and are taught.
 ‘Sell value not features’

-If we know all this why do so many sales people and organisations struggle with getting this right?
+If we know all this why do so many sales, account management professionals, consultants and organisations struggle to get this right?
 Why do so many clients complain they don’t see it?

-There are a number of popular competing sales theories
+There are a number of popular competing theories like...

-- Sales people sell to symptoms and not to root causes of their clients’ needs and outcomes.
+Sales professionals sell to symptoms and not to root causes of their clients’ needs and outcomes.
 Eventually your client realizes what they actually need and they might not come back to tell you.

 - Poor alignment between value propositions and what the market actually is looking to solve.
 And other factors you might want to read by Heather Baldwin in selling power

 These are of course, true.
 But are they always true?

 I’d like to propose that there is one hidden factor that isn’t being spoken about enough.

 It's the assumption that the perceived value of the client at the time of purchase remains constant.
 The truth is our clients perceived value is a moving entity.
 Perceived value doesn’t belong to us.
 But we can influence it.

 How did I come to this conclusion?